qiboteam/qibocal/doc/source/getting-started/example.rst

 Visualize the data
 ^^^^^^^^^^^^^^^^^^

 Qibocal gives the possibility to live-plotting with the ``qq-live`` command.
-Opening the output link in the browser, it will look like the following image.
+Opening the output link in the browser, the web page will look like the following image.

 .. image:: resonator_spectr_qqlive.png
     :align: center